tim-revans/aircraft_tracker/README.md

 - If the OpenSky API is unreachable, check your network and try again.
 - If geolocation fails, the app falls back to a default location (TBD).

+## Continuous Integration (CI)

+When running tests in headless CI (GitHub Actions on Ubuntu) the Qt GUI libraries and Qt WebEngine can crash if no display is available or the WebEngine sandbox is enabled.
+The CI workflow sets the following to avoid aborts during tests:

+- Run pytest under Xvfb (provides a virtual display)
+- Set `QT_QPA_PLATFORM=offscreen`
+- Set `QTWEBENGINE_DISABLE_SANDBOX=1`

+These are applied in `.github/workflows/ci.yml`.

 ## License

 MIT